Skip to content

 Presentation defaults

-The package renders web tool output in compact mode by default.
+The package renders web research output in compact mode by default.

-If you want to change that, open the settings UI with:
+If you want to change that, open the action menu with:

 text